buzzqw/TUS/OBSS/OBSSv2-eng.md

 The **second time** you take this Feat, Weapon Proficiency 15, Entertain 5, you have no penalty to the Attack Roll.

 > Excellence is not an act, but a habit.
-(Nicomachean Ethics, Aristotele)
+(Nicomachean Ethics, Aristotle)

 To have great power is not to know how to use it wisely.
 (Earthsea, Ursula K. Le Guin)